hltcoe/turkle/README.md

 ### Running with Gunicorn

-Gunicorn can be installed with pip:
+[Gunicorn](https://gunicorn.org) is a Python WSGI HTTP server that can be installed with pip:

 ```bash
 pip install gunicorn
 ```

-and run from Turkle's base directory like this:
+Gunicorn can be run from Turkle's base directory using:

 ```bash
 gunicorn --bind 0.0.0.0:8000 turkle.wsgi